Gift cards come from everywhere. Birthdays, Christmas or maybe just because.

 The only downfall is that you won’t know what you get unless you call or visit a location, which you can find via the company’s official website at CheckintoCash.com.

 If you do decide to sell, bring in your gift card, a valid ID and you will walk out with cash in hand as long as the card is confirmed.
+This is a great place to sell your gift cards and get cash in person.

 - Website: CheckintoCash.com